kwinsch/historify/README.md

 ## Documentation

-For complete documentation on all commands and options, refer to the [manual page](docs/historify.1.md).
+For complete documentation on all commands, options, and repository structure, refer to the [manual page](docs/historify.1.md).

 ### Common Commands